Hiring Students From Abroad for Seasonal Work on a J-1 Visa US

 Although having J-1 seasonal employees could be useful to many companies, some types of employment are prohibited with participation in the program.
 Employers cannot hire J-1 students for roles in the following categories:

-Adult Entertainment: It is a regret that most workers seeking seasonal employment cannot work in adult entertainment industries because the J status does not cover such fields.
+It is a regret that most workers seeking seasonal employment cannot work in adult entertainment industries because the J status does not cover such fields.

-Pedicab or Rolling Chair Drivers: As mentioned earlier work as a pedicab or rolling chair does not meet the J- 1 seasonal employment eligibility.
+As mentioned earlier work as a pedicab or rolling chair does not meet the J- 1 seasonal employment eligibility.

-Taxi Drivers and Commercial Driving: Passenger transport, and any job involving a CDL license are not permitted.
+Passenger transport, and any job involving a CDL license are not permitted.

-Clinical Care with Patient Contact: Roles and practices related to direct care for clients or patients are excluded from the delivery of this program.
+Roles and practices that involve direct patient care are excluded from the clinical care segment of this program.

 Partnering with a J-1 Program Sponsor